Broadband for Libraries

 Information about the programs and activities related to broadband funding is developing and changing rapidly.
 Pay attention to this space for up-to-date action items.

-The library data in this map is out of date and overstates availability.
 More information on how you can help ensure accurate data can be found on the Connect Illinois site

 Read Illinois Plans and our responses